Khloe Kardashian Claims ‘Kim Needs To Get Her Priorities Straight’

 A photo posted by Kim Kardashian West (@kimkardashian) on

-Next, Khloe voices her hopes for oldest sister Kourtney who has faced troubles of her own over the past year in the form of swirling rumors of infidelity from her long term partner Scott Disick.
+Next, Khloe voices her hopes for oldest sister Kourtney who has faced troubles of her own over the past year in the form of swirling rumors of infidelity from her long-term partner Scott Disick.

 A photo posted by Kourtney Kardashian (@kourtneykardash) on

 “I love the state that Kourt is in right now.
 Sometimes women can lose their sense of identity because life tends to be all about the kids.
-But I love that Kourt finds time for herself too.
+But I love that Kourt finds time for herself too.”

-Kardashian continues by voicing the hope that Kourtney devote more time to her well-publicized love of design.
+Kardashian continues by voicing the hope that Kourtney devotes more time to her well-publicized love of design.

 “I would also love for Kourt to take on a project that’s all her own.
 She’s so talented.”